EL CAGANER: FILLING CATALAN CHRISTMAS MANGER SCENES WITH CRAP FOR CENTURIES

 Nothing embodies this fascination better than the caganer (“crapper”).

-Back in 2014, when I got to experience the Christmas preparations in Barcelona for the first time, I remember how amused I was when I discovered the caganer stalls at the Christmas market.
+Back in 2014, when getting the chance to experience the Christmas preparations in Barcelona for the first time, one of the most amusing discoveries was the caganer and its stalls at the Christmas market.
 The shelves were filled with so many different pop culture personalities: movie characters, football stars, politicians, musicians, actors, artists, etc. Each of them were crouched down with their pants dropped, bare butts hanging out, and a fresh pile of crap sitting on the ground below them.
-I fell in love with them right away!
+How could anyone not fall in love with them right away?

 These beloved “poop guys,” as my nephews back home now call them, are a staple of Christmas in Catalonia, and they’re put on display in the nativity scenes.

 The question you might be wondering is, “Why?”

 We have to go back quite a ways — somewhere between the 17th and 18th centuries — to arrive at the answer, even though there is no concrete evidence as to where it first appeared.